Difference Between Naan and Kulcha

 What is Kulcha?

-Kulcha originated from Punjab i.e. Amritsar.
+Kulcha originated from Punjab, i.e. Amritsar.
 Globally, Kulcha is also known by the name of Amritsari Kulcha.
 It is a flatbread that is made up of maida and refined wheat flour.
 It can be said as the next variant of Naan.

 Kulcha is stuffed only and can be eaten as a breakfast item also.
 It is a popular snack in the Northern region.

 Then the dough is covered with the wet6 cloth and left for at least one hour at a warm temperature.
-Then dough of the Kulcha rises a little but not much like Naan.
+Then the dough of the Kulcha rises a little but not much like Naan.

 The dough is kneaded again and again to make it into a round shape.
 Rolling pins are also used so that different layers can be created.
 It makes the texture and design of Kulcha beautiful.